ACCE and Moms 4 Housing Join Forces in March for Affordable Housing with Oakland Advocate Groups

 Marching from Mosswood Park towards Telegraph and 39th Street to the MacArthur Commons, advocates stopped in a cul-de-sac located near MacArthur BART station to finish the rally with several more speakers.

-Cat Brooks, who also attended the march, said the new MacArthur Commons was used as their destination point because the rental lease development is an example of new developments that are not meant for low-income families from Oakland.
+Cat Brooks, who also attended the march, said the new MacArthur Commons was used as their destination point because the rental lease development is an example of a new development not meant for low-income families from Oakland.

 Brooks said out of 385 units, 11 units (3% of total available units) would be available at $1400 for a studio and $1800 for a two-bedroom, chosen by lottery for those earning as much as $90,000 a year.
 Brooks said the developer owner is Hines, a privately owned global real estate company with a presence in 219 cities, 23 countries, and 124.3 billion dollars in assets.

-Brooks said the MacArthur Commons is marketed as a place for people who are looking for a more transit-oriented place 17 minutes away from San Francisco.
+Brooks said the MacArthur Commons is marketed as a place for people looking for a more transit-oriented place 17 minutes away from San Francisco.

 “They didn’t build these for you.
 They didn’t build these for us.
 They didn’t build these for Oaklanders,” Brooks said.

-Dominique Walker of Moms 4 Housing spoke at the rally, saying for every one homeless person there are 4 empty units of available housing in Oakland.
-Moms 4 Housing later tweeted they got the statistic from a 2018 MotherJones.com article.
+Dominique Walker of Moms 4 Housing spoke at the rally, saying that four empty housing units are available for every homeless person in Oakland.
+Moms 4 Housing later tweeted that they had gotten the statistics from a 2018 MotherJones.com article.
 According to Mother Jones, there are nearly four vacant properties for every homeless person in Oakland.
-According to SFcurbed.com that statistic is a ratio of about 3.8 to one, close to the 4-to-1 ratio Moms 4 Housing cites as mentioned in the Mother Jones article.
+According to SFcurbed.com, that statistic is about 3.8 to one, close to the 4-to-1 ratio Moms 4 Housing cites, as mentioned in the Mother Jones article.

 Verified by MonsterInsights